-Your restaurant menu should be original.
-Well, kind of.
 The ideal restaurant menu offers a balance of unique dishes and old favorites.
 Consider the basic burger.
 You can offer it in classic form—plain or with American cheese.
-And you can also offer a unique version, one that fits with your restaurant theme, like topping a burger with guacamole and pepper jack cheese for a Mexican themed restaurant.
+You can also offer a unique version, one that fits with your restaurant theme, such as topping the burger with guacamole and pepper jack cheese in a Mexican restaurant.

 Your Restaurant Menu Should Be Versatile

-This simply means that no item on the menu should stand alone.
+Now you must manage your inventory.
+No item on your menu should stand alone.
 If you offer a fresh lobster roll, be sure to include lobster in other dishes as well.
-Otherwise, if you don’t sell any lobster rolls, the lobster meat will spoil, and throwing food away in the restaurant kitchen is akin to throwing money away.
+Otherwise, the lobster meat will end up spoiling if you don’t sell any lobster rolls, and throwing food away in a restaurant kitchen is akin to throwing money away.

-In order to keep profits up and prices affordable for customers, each item on your restaurant menu should be priced to determine its food cost- the actual amount it costs you to make the dish.
-Pricey ingredients (like aforementioned lobster) equates to pricey menus.
-This doesn’t mean the food you order should be the cheapest available- quality is the most important aspect of creating menu items- but you need to balance high and low food costs to for a reasonable profit margin.
+This suggestion doesn’t mean that the food you order should be the cheapest available, because quality is the most important aspect of creating menu items.
+But you should try to balance high and low food costs for a reasonable profit margin.

-Have you ever offered “fresh muscles” or “chicken and broccoli alfredo.”
-Before you print your menus (including nightly specials) have a second or third set of eyes check for typos.
+Have you ever offered “fresh muscles” or “chicken and broccoli Alfred"?
+Have a second or third set of eyes check for typos before you print your menus, including your nightly specials.